 REC-REATE grew out of recommendations from a 2015 needs assessment study.
 As part of this study, the SRD asked for public feedback on whether the facility is meeting the community’s recreational needs.
 A number of potential actions for the facility were identified, including operational enhancements, business planning, and redevelopment of the building.
 The SRD project team has worked with consulting architects, engineers, recreation specialists and the community to develop a new concept design that would address gaps in service provision and aging infrastructure in need of upgrading.

-The SRD is preparing a second grant application request with the Canada-British Columbia Investing in Canada Infrastructure Program, to offset costs for the REC-REATE project, the redevelopment of Strathcona Gardens.
+In 2020, the SRD submitted a second grant application request with the Canada-British Columbia Investing in Canada Infrastructure Program, to offset costs for the REC-REATE project, the redevelopment of Strathcona Gardens.

 The REC-REATE project was not selected for the first round of funding in 2019 where a schematic design approved by the SRD board in November 2018, was provided.
 The cost estimate at that time was $ 62.1-million, given increasing costs of construction escalation on Vancouver Island and new tariffs, particularly on steel.
 The SRD was prepared for that to increase further and project financing was anticipated to be covered by grant funding as well as a reserve fund that was already being contributed to by taxpayers.

-The SRD received feedback from the Ministry of Municipal Affairs and Housing on the initial grant application that was not successful.
-Based on this review, plans for the follow-up REC-REATE funding request will include a scaled-down ask that focuses on Phase 1 of the project’s new aquatic space, revitalization of the central area, weight room and rehabilitation/wellness space that run Island Health programs along with new detailed designs of the completed schematic drawings.
+Based on the feedback provided from the initial grant application, the follow-up REC-REATE funding request included a scaled-down ask that focused on the project’s new aquatic space, revitalization of the central area, weight room and rehabilitation/wellness space that run Island Health programs along with new detailed designs of the completed schematic drawings.

-Improvements and upgrades to the ice facilities will not be included in this funding request.
+Improvements and upgrades to the ice facilities were not included in this funding request.

 A new aquatic centre containing: